How to Keep Fleas Out of Your House in Idaho

 Your Pets Are the First Line of Defense

-Use Veterinarian Approved Flea Prevention
+Use Veterinarian-Approved Flea Prevention

 - Oral flea medications

-- Spot on treatments
+- Monthly spot-on treatments

 - Flea prevention collars